 We offer a wide range of fixed-and variable-rate advance products with different maturities, interest rates, payment characteristics and optionality.
 An advance is carried at its amortized cost basis, except when we elect the fair value option.
 Our accounting for financial instruments under the fair value option is outlined in our "Fair Value" accounting policy discussed above.
 Amortized cost basis represents the original amount funded to our member adjusted for any accretion, amortization, collection of cash, and fair value hedge accounting adjustments.
 Fair value hedge adjustments include ongoing (open) and/or discontinued (closed) fair value hedges.
-Cash flow hedging adjustments related to ongoing (open) and/or discontinued (closed) fair value hedges.
+Cash flow hedging adjustments related to ongoing (open) and/or discontinued (closed) cash flow hedges are classified in AOCI.
 We utilize the interest method to amortize/accrete any premiums/discounts and closed fair value and/or cash flow hedging adjustments.